linuslundahl/good-old-gallery/readme.txt

 == Changelog ==

+= 2.0.2 =
+* Trying to fix issues with version 2.x for some people.
+* Fix hiding Description.

 = 2.0.1 =
 * Fixes issues when no slider plugin is selected.
+* Fixes hiding Title and Description.

 = 2.0 =
 * Added Flexslider support too.